Teeemster/horiseon-refacted-code/README.md

 ## Installation
 * None
 ## Usage
-This repository can be opened as an HTML within Github
+This repository can be opened as an HTML within Github at the website: https://teeemster.github.io/horiseon-refacted-code/

-    ```
+From here you can view the website and test the links within the site platform.
+I have also provided the refacted source code that can be further examined.

 ## Credits
 * University of Arizona
 * Jonathan Beach